Skip to content

 Sidecar is an additional component of DataFlux Func.

 Since DataFlux Func usually runs inside a container, it cannot directly execute shell commands on the host machine.
-Sidecar is a program that runs on the host machine, acting as a proxy for DataFlux Func to execute shell commands directly on the host.
+Sidecar is a program that runs on the host machine and acts as a proxy for DataFlux Func to execute shell commands directly on the host.

 Download Command